Gor07s/Gor_Simonyan/Projecttttt/README.md

 3. Open backend and use "npm start" command
 4. Open frontend and use "npm start" command

+### What do you need to work?

+1. You need a google account, because the submission is done through google account!
+2. npm v^7
+3. node v^14
+4. react v^17

 If you have questions:

 [Github](https://github.com/Gor07s)